-3. Sprays and powders are not be as effective
+3. Sprays and powders may not be as effective

 You’re less likely to apply an even or thick enough coating on your skin for proper sun protection due to most of the product being lost to the wind or air, plus the air-born minerals and chemicals could pose an inhalation risk.
 It would be best to start with a foundation sunscreen and use sprays as a topper throughout the day if needed.